 The detention system in the UK has one of the most horrific records in Europe, with centres facing countless allegations of abuse8, sexual violence9, negligence10, denial of medical treatment11, racial abuse12 and failure to investigate unlawful deaths13.
-The Home Office have recently been accommodating people seeking asylum on the Bibby Stockholm barge, a floating prison wholly unfit for human habitation.
+The recent attempts to force asylum seekers onto a floating prison14 wholly unfit for human habitation15 indicate the potential trajectory for the current approach.

-However, while much resistance to these systems focuses on instances in which detention is indefinite, unlawful and/or squalid, it is very important to recognise that the process (and threat) of detention is inherently violent16 and that there are no circumstances in which it is just that a person be detained on the basis of an arbitrary characteristic such as place of birth.
+However, while much resistance to these systems focuses on instances in which detention is indefinite, unlawful and/or squalid, it is very important to recognise that the process (and threat) of detention is inherently violent and that there are no circumstances in which it is just that a person be detained on the basis of an arbitrary characteristic such as place of birth.